NativeScript/docs-v7/gestures.md

     console.log("Long Press");
 });
 ```
-Possible implementation: Allows you to select one or more items in a view and act upon the data using a contextual action bar.
-Enters data selection mode.
+Possible implementation: Select one or more items in a view and act upon the data using a contextual action bar.
+Enter data selection mode.
 Avoid using long press for displaying contextual menus.

 ## Swipe